Are you from a rural or isolated area?

 If you qualify as a rural student, you could find out on results day if you can claim a guaranteed place.
 You might be eligible with an ATAR that’s lower than the typical Clearly-In Rank.

 We have one of the most generous scholarships programs in the country, and many of these scholarships are available only to Access Melbourne applicants.
-When you apply through VTAC under this category, you will be automatically considered for a wide range of scholarships.
+When you apply through SEAS for this category, you will be automatically considered for a wide range of scholarships at the University of Melbourne.
 We also have a bursary program which can help with housing and other living expenses, and our colleges offer scholarships and other assistance.

 How do I know if I've got guaranteed entry?